Healthdirect Free Australian health advice you can count on.

 Resources and support

-You can also call the healthdirect helpline on 1800 022 222.
-You can talk with a registered nurse 24 hours a day, 7 days a week.
+If you are concerned about diphtheria you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak with 24 hours a day, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.